Rudrabha/Wav2Lip/evaluation/README.md

     cp *.py syncnet_python/
     cp *.sh syncnet_python/
 ```
-**Note: We will release the files test filelists for LRW, LRS2 and LRS3 shortly once we receive permission from the dataset creators.
+**Note: We will release the test filelists for LRW, LRS2 and LRS3 shortly once we receive permission from the dataset creators.
 We will also release the Real World Dataset we have collected shortly.**

 * Our evaluation technique does not require ground-truth of any sorts.
 Given lip-synced videos we can directly calculate the scores from only the generated videos.
 Please store the generated videos (from our test sets or your own generated videos) in the following folder structure.
 ```